tomedegroot/study-material/linux+LPICLevel1Exam1/controlMountingAndUnmountingOfFilesystems.md

 * Usually the MBR is on the first sector (sector 0) and takes up 512 bytes.
 But to be safe, `fdisk` starts the first partition at byte 2048, because the MBR might be bigger.
 Therefor, overwrite the MBR and the partition table by overwriting the first 2048 bytes.

-After deleting a partition use `blockdev --rereadpt` to reread the partition table, so the partition table is no linger visible under */dev/*
+After deleting a partition use `blockdev --rereadpt DEVICEFILE` to reread the partition table, so the partition table is no longer visible under */dev/*

 ##file systems